Murali Chemuturi: Life and work

-Born in Chityala, State of Andhra Pradesh, India to father Appa Rao Chemuturi and mother Chintapenta Vijaya Lakshmi, Murali Chemuturi studied Electrical Engineering at SMVM Polytechnic, Tanuku, followed by Industrial Engineering from Indian Institution of Industrial Engineering and PG Diploma in Computer Methods and Programming from AP Productivity Council.
+Born in Chityala, State of Andhra Pradesh, India to father Appa Rao Chemuturi and mother Chintapenta Vijaya Lakshmi, Murali Chemuturi studied Electrical Engineering at SMVM Polytechnic, Tanuku, followed by Industrial Engineering from Indian Institution of Industrial Engineering and a PG Diploma in Computer Methods and Programming from AP Productivity Council.
 He finished academics with MBA from the College of Commerce and Business Management of Osmania University Hyderabad.

 He started working at Electronics Corporation of India Limited, Tata Consultancy Services, Metamor Global Solutions at Hyderabad, and Vistaar eBusinesses Private Limited, Mumbai.
 He started Chemuturi Consultants in 2001.
-He had an impressive career starting in a humble position and rose to be the Vice-President of a software development organisation.
+He had an impressive career starting in a humble position and rose to be the vice-president of a software development organisation.

 Among his contributions to software development methodology are the Software Size Units, for measuring the size of software product.
 SSU unlike the other units of measure does not use complexity for adjusting the software size.
 Software Test Units for measuring the size of software testing projects.
 Composite Product Quality Rating (CPQR), for measuring the quality of a software product delivered under an outsourcing mode of software development; and the Measurement of Customer Satisfaction using Internal Data which can be used for measuring quantitatively the customer satisfaction for software development projects which would provide a realistic metric depicting the true customer satisfaction.
 All these are detailed in his books listed under references section.